system76/tech-docs/src/models/darp6/repairs.md

 ## Replacing the cooling system:

 The Darter Pro 6 has a single fan and heatsink to cool the CPU.
+The fan and heatsink can be removed or replaced separately from one another.

 If the fan becomes noisy and cleaning it out doesn't fix the issue, you may need a new fan.
 Contact Support to start a warranty claim or parts purchase.